 Also Known As: Indirect Antiglobulin Test, Indirect Coombs'

-Also Known As: Complete Blood Count
+Also Known As: AMH

 C. trachomatis infections are the leading cause of sexually transmitted diseases in the United States.
 C. trachomatis is known to cause cervicitis, pelvic inflammatory disease (PID), epididymitis and proctitis.
 It is also the most frequent cause of non-gonococcal urethritis in men.
 Among women, the consequences of Chlamydial infections are severe if left untreated.